 Check that the SAR membership qualifications are satisfied and that your intended ancestor provided acceptable service.
 Please note that the SAR does not restrict membership based on race, color, religion, national origin, or nation of citizenship or residency.
 Marriage and appropriate documentation for the several generations going back to the patriot ancestor are desired, but are not a requirement.
 Legitimacy in any generation is not a requirement.
 Descendants of plural marriages are not excluded from SAR membership.
 Bloodline descent, legitimate or illegitimate, from a patriot ancestor is what is required and is what must be documented.
-Individuals applying for SAR membership must also have recommendations from two SAR members.
+Individuals applying for SAR membership must also have recommendations from two current SAR members.

 Qualifications for membership

 Any male shall be eligible for membership in the SAR who:

 • Is a citizen of good repute in the community; and

 • Is the lineal descendant of an ancestor who was at all times unfailing in loyalty to and rendered active service in the cause of American Independence.

 Some of the possible definitions of acceptable ancestor service